blindern/users-api/README.md

 ./gradlew -v
 ```

-The LDAP server is located at `ldapmaster.zt.foreningenbs.no`.
+The LDAP servers are located at `ldap.zt.foreningenbs.no`.
 To be able
 to connect to it you must be on the ZeroTier VPN network.
 See https://github.com/blindern/drift/tree/master/zerotier